pfeinsper/21b-indago-rfid-conformance-tester/docs-src/getting_started.md

 ## Tools

-To be able to use the Conformance Tester for TAGs EPC-GEN2 UHF RFID, you'll need the following tools:
+To be able to use the Conformance Tester for Tags EPC-GEN2 UHF RFID, you'll need the following tools:

 - **Hardware:**
     - DE10-Standard + accessories